 Tips for Warming Soil to Speed Up Seed Germination

-Outdoors, soil temperatures can be warmed by adding a few inches of compost to your garden bed to keep heat in, using plastic mulch to warm the soil for days or weeks prior to sowing, or positioning cold frames in a sunny location.
+From there, soil temperatures can be warmed by adding a few inches of compost to your garden bed to keep heat in, using natural or plastic mulch to warm the soil for days or weeks prior to sowing, or positioning cold frames in a sunny location.
 Let the sun work for you.

-Indoors, gardeners come up with all sorts of tricks for speeding up seed germination.
-Because most seed types do not require direct light until the seeds have sprouted, you can place the seed tray elsewhere in your house where heat is available to warm the soil from below until the seeds sprout.
-You do have to be careful not to let the soil dry out, though.
-Seeds need both moisture and warmth to germinate.
+Gardeners come up with all sorts of tricks for speeding up seed germination.
+Because most seed types do not require direct light until the seeds have sprouted, you can place the seed tray in your house where heat is available to warm the soil from below until the seeds sprout.
+I’ve listed some ideas below.

 Use a Seedling Heating Mat